 If you’re a fan of authentic old-world breads, you’ll love the subtle flavors of this dark rye loaf.
 Pleasantly dense with hints of fennel and caraway, one bite transports me to Eastern Europe.
-Except it is 100% gluten and grain-free!
-This bread slices and toasts beautifully, great for sandwiches or your morning toast.
+Except this recipe is 100% gluten and grain-free!
+Instead of flour, it uses almond meal and chia seeds, which bind and give the texture of old-fashioned yeasted breads.
+This bread slices and toasts beautifully, so it’s great for sandwiches or your morning toast.
 Even better, it’s loaded with protein and whole-food nutrition.
-The secret to it’s perfect texture is chia seeds, which bind and give the impression of old-fashioned yeasted breads.
 Sweetener is optional—I suggest a bit of raw honey.
-Oh, try this bread toasted and spread with grass-fed butter or Vegan Cream Cheese!
+Try this bread toasted and spread with grass-fed butter or Vegan Cream Cheese!
 Store in the refrigerator for up to 5 days.
 Or slice and freeze in an airtight container with parchment paper between the slices, for up to 3 months.
 Yield: One 7 x 3-inch loaf.
 Equipment: A food processor is helpful but not required.

 - 3 large eggs (165 grams)

 - 1/4 cup black chia seeds, ground (measure them before grinding)

 - 1 1/4 cups almond meal, or a bit more if needed

 - 1/4 heaping teaspoon unprocessed salt